actions/runner/docs/preview/yamlgettingstarted-definition.md

-# YAML getting started - Create a definition (internal only, public preview soon)
+# YAML getting started - Create a definition

 ## When using a Git repo in your VSTS team project